Not All Knowledge Is Created Equal: Mutual Distillation of Confident Knowledge: Conclusion

 \section{Conclusion}

-We study knowledge selection in MKD and propose a unified knowledge selection framework, named CMD.
-CMD improves MKD by distilling only confident knowledge to guide the peer model.
-By extensive experiments, we empirically demonstrate the effectiveness of CMD.
-Furthermore, CMD outperforms related MKD methods and obtains new state-of-the-art results in handling the label noise problem.
+We are investigating knowledge selection in MKD and proposing an unified framework for knowledge selection called CMD.
+CMD improves MKD by distilling only confident knowledge to the peer model.
+Extensive experiments illustrate the effectiveness of CMD empirically.
+In addition, our suggested CMD outperforms comparable MKD algorithms in the presence of label noise and achieves competitive performance in clean circumstances.